-Some motherboards have markings to indicate which of the two pins are the power switch pins, but double-checking in the manual is a wise choice.
+Some motherboards have markings indicating which of the two pins are the power switch pins, but double-checking the manual is a wise choice.

-If you don’t have a physical motherboard booklet, type in your motherboard’s model into Google and view the manufacturer’s support page for that motherboard.
+If you don’t have a physical motherboard booklet, type in your motherboard’s model into Google and view the manufacturer’s support page.

 They will have a regularly updated version of the manual to see exactly where the pins are for the front panel power switch.

 Note: Don’t get mixed up with the power LED pins.
 You don’t want to short those out.

 If the motherboard powers up with this manual method instead of relying on the front power switch, you’ll have to put the connector for the switch in the correct place or replace it, depending on the cause.

 Having a functioning motherboard is essential for your computer to run properly.
 To sum up, follow these steps to check if your motherboard is receiving power:

 - Check that your power supply is operational.

 - See if your PC can output a display or make it to the BIOS menu.